alex-nedelcu/events-manager-GUI/README.md

 # GUI Events Manager

 Some features of the application consist of:
-  * the user interface is graphical (built using Qt5)
+  * the graphical user interface is built using Qt5
   * undo/redo functionality is supported
   * MVC and Command design patterns are used